 Heat Pumps vs Air Conditioning

-In Portland, a heat pump is an excellent alternative to an air conditioner while giving you the added advantage of one unit to both heat and cool.
+A heat pump in Portland is an excellent alternative to an air conditioner while giving you the added advantage of one unit to both heat and cool.
 Heat pumps do not generate heat but instead transfer heat from one area to another.
 In summer, warm air from the inside is transferred outside and in winter this process is reversed.
-Because Portland weather tends to be moderate, heat pumps work well as a versatile and efficient cooling and heating system for homes in our area.
+Because Portland weather tends to be moderate, heat pumps work well as a versatile and highly efficient cooling and heating system for homes in our area.

 Additional reading: Heat Pump vs Air Conditioner: Which is Right for You?